Szybet/WatchySourcingHub/README.md

 # Some firmwares for the watchy that I like
 ### Firmwares that are "the new generation?"

-<sub>Using other firmwares than these 4 will get you problems, these are the newest written ones, they use **platformio, *Don't use arduino IDE.
-Use only platformio.***</sub>
+Using other firmwares than these 4 will get you problems (most probably), these are the newest written ones

 - https://github.com/Michal-Szczepaniak/TinyWatchy
 - https://github.com/Szybet/InkWatchy - Mine, many unique features, the most configurable one
 - https://github.com/GuruSR/Watchy_GSR - Has many features that you would expect from a smart watch, but the codebase... motivated me to write mine